lemlac/mulem/docs/reference.md

     raise NotFound
 ```

-A standard library will be made to safely handle pointer dereferencing and do pointer arithmatic, but that is outside the scope of this document.
+A standard library will be made to safely handle pointer dereferencing and do pointer arithmetic, but that is outside the scope of this document.
 Here is an example of how it might work:

 ```
 mu x = 0             -- Create a local mutable variable.